-- J. Program Chair and Department Chair Workload Units - 1.
-Each program chair or department chair will receive four (4) workload units each semester for his or her work as chair, and shall not be assigned more than four (4) classes in any one semester.
-The four (4) workload units assigned to program chairs and department chairs shall be consider the "base." - a.
-The "base" of four (4) units assumes a program of up to and including forty (40) FTE students registered in the program, not counting students in pre-technology status. - b.
-The program earns one unit for each official "option" or "major," as approved by the Ohio Board of Regents, over and above the base program or "cluster." - c.
+- 1. Each program chair will receive four (4) workload units each semester for his or her work as chair, and shall not be assigned more than four (4) classes in any one semester.
+The four (4) workload units assigned to program chairs shall be considered the "base." - a.
+The "base" of four (4) units assumes a program of up to and including forty (40) FTE students registered in the program, not counting students in pre-technology status.

+- b.
+The program earns one unit for each official "option" or "major," as approved by the Ohio Department of Higher Education, over and above the base program or "cluster." - c.
 If a program is larger than 40 FTEs, the program earns one additional unit for the forty-first (41st) student up to a size of 60 FTEs, and an additional unit each time a threshold of 20 FTE students is crossed. - 2.
-Following any year in which a program falls below 20 FTEs (as calculated in this Article), the Dean shall notify the program chair in writing that the program will be officially designated a "small program" in the next academic year, and the following process shall begin: - a.
+Following any year in which a program falls below 20 FTEs (as calculated in this Article), the Dean shall notify the program chair in writing, with copies to the President of the Faculty Senate and the President of AAUP, that the program will be officially designated a "small program" in the next academic year, and the following process shall begin: - a.
 Step One: In year one of receiving "small program" designation, workload shall be assigned normally, with a base of four (4) units for chair work. - b.
 Step Two: If a program falls below 20 FTEs for a second year, workload shall be reduced to three (3) units for chair work. - c.
 Step Three: If a program falls below 20 FTEs for a third year, workload shall be reduced to two (2) units for chair work. - d.
 If, during any year of "small program" designation, the annual program calculation rises above 20 FTEs, "small program" designation shall be removed and workload shall be calculated normally. - e.
 If a program rises above 20 FTEs, causing it to lose "small program" designation, and falls again below 20 FTEs in subsequent years, the process shall begin at step 1.